Cyecize/Magic-IoC-Container/README.md

 Documentation
 ------------
-Currently there is no real documentation from where you can read, but you can read the javadoc or you can check out the integration tests located::: TODO place link Also you can check out [Java Web Server](https://github.com/Cyecize/java-web-server/) where this app is heavily utilized from the MVC framework.
+Currently there is no real documentation from where you can read, but you can read the javadoc or you can check out the integration tests located [here](https://github.com/Cyecize/Magic-IoC-Container-Tests)
+Also you can check out [Java Web Server](https://github.com/Cyecize/java-web-server/) where this app is heavily utilized from the MVC framework.